'Deeply respected' bus driver dies after horror crash with 40 children on board

 Reports from the scene indicate the school bus had veered off the road into a ditch and was left on its side.

-A local resident told the Belfast Telegraph that children were seen climbing out of the roof and windows of the bus, however, no significant injuries have been reported.
+A local resident told the Belfast Telegraph that children were seen climbing out of the roof and windows of the bus, however, no significant injuries were reported among the youths.

 The crash on Tullyah Road in County Armagh reportedly involved a school bus